EnderdracheLP/ClockMod/rl-notes.md

 **Features:**
-- NEW: Option to switch between 4 clock types.
-  - Current Time (default).
-  - Session Time (time since you started playing).
-  - Stopwatch1 (start/pause and reset using the buttons).
-  - Stopwatch2 (start/pause and reset using the buttons).
 - Option to switch between 12/24 Hour format.
 - Option to display seconds.
 - Option to hide clock in song, "No Text And HUD" will do the same.